ZupIT/beagle-docs/content/en/api/components/layout/margin.md

 ## What is it?

-`Margin` is a function that applies an empty space that surrounds the component.
+`Margin` is a function to help you organize the layout of your view.
+It creates a space between the component passed as parameter and the outside content by setting its margins to the given value.

 See how the structure is represented: